ledestin/cli/README.md

 ## Updates

 Ninefold frequently updates the CLI with new features.
 Before running the CLI, we recommend that you update your version of the gem.

+#### Note
+The current version (1.7.4) is no longer backwards compatible.
+Please ensure you have updated your gem to the newest version.

 	gem update ninefold

-## Binding An App

-If you run any of the `ninefold app` commands from your rails app root folder and the app's git url will match the one you picked from the apps list during the command run, ninefold CLI will create the `.ninefold` file in your app root folder.

-Once that happened, the CLI will know which app it is working with and won't ask you to pick an app from the list again.

-If you don't need this binding anymore, you can safely delete this file.

 ## Contributing